 The Commission also heard testimony explaining that Duke Energy Indiana worked with its stakeholders to identify projects to be considered for TDSIC 2.0.
+However, on crossexamination Mr. Lewis admitted that he had never spoken with a customer regarding the TDSIC Plan.
+In spite of several consumer groups being represented by counsel, no consumer groups filed any testimony in support of any projects.
 Hoosier Energy witness Mr. Mabrey testified, at the evidentiary hearing, that Hoosier Energy and Duke Energy Indiana worked together to identify certain improvements that provide benefits to Duke Energy Indiana retail customers while also benefiting the larger grid, Hoosier Energy, its member systems and their consumers.
+However, Mr. Mabrey could not identify any specific project in its prefiled testimony or at the evidentiary hearing that it requested inclusion of in the Company's TDSIC Plan.
+Therefore, it remains that no Duke Energy Indiana customer testified in support of any project improvement, and Duke Energy Indiana's discussion in testimony surmounts to hearsay and speculation of customer wants.
 The improvements include improvements to eight substations, such as relay and breaker upgrades, bus work upgrades, transformer bank replacements, switch upgrades from manual to motor operated, and conversions from straight bus to ring bus, as well as improvements to 17 transmission lines such as switch upgrades from manual to motor operated, SCADA controls, line rebuilds including wood pole replacements with steel poles and static wire replacement.